-- task (Task, str) Either a task class/instance, or the name of a task. - args (Tuple) Positional arguments to apply. - kwargs (Dict) Keyword arguments to apply. - options (Dict) Additional options to Task.apply_async().
+- task (Union[Type[celery.app.task.Task], str]) Either a task class/instance, or the name of a task. - args (Tuple) Positional arguments to apply. - kwargs (Dict) Keyword arguments to apply. - options (Dict) Additional options to Task.apply_async().

 Note: If the first argument is a dict, the other arguments will be ignored and the values in the dict will be used instead: